data-analysis-chiba-2024/day05-ggplot/day04_ggplot2.md

 ![](day04_ggplot2_files/figure-commonmark/unnamed-chunk-14-1.png)

-## Modifying text
+## Modifying labels

-To clean this figure up for a publication we need to change some of the text elements.
-The x-axis is too cluttered, and the y axis should read “Life expectancy”, rather than the column name in the data frame.
+To clean this figure up for a publication we need to change some of the labels.
+The y axis should read “Life expectancy”, rather than the column name in the data frame.
+It’s also a good idea to indicate the units of the data (years for life expectancy).

-We can do this by adding a couple of different layers.
-The **theme** layer controls the axis text, and overall text size.
-Labels for the axes, plot title and any legend can be set using the `labs` function.
-Legend titles are set using the same names we used in the `aes` specification.
-Thus below the color legend title is set using `color = "Continent"`, while the title of a fill legend would be set using `fill = "MyTitle"`.
+You can change these using the `labs()` function.
+You set the value of each label as a character string (for example, `x = "Year"`, etc.):

 ``` r
 ggplot(